INTO THE BLUE

 MEERUFENFUSHI ISLAND, NORTH MALÉ ATOLL

-The Maldives archipelagic cluster lies south-west of Sri Lanka, twenty-six atolls that make up more than a thousand tiny coral islands, 200 of which are inhabited.
-As you fly in, the views are everything, one islet after the other, ringed by an incandescent halo of emerald seas and milky white beaches.
-One of these gems, Meerufenfushi, is found on the easternmost tip of the principle North Malé Atoll, a slip of land just over a kilometre long and 350 metres wide, cloistered by an aquamarine lagoon.
-As with all resort islands in the archipelago, Meeru is the singular hotel, a property managed under the Crown and Champa brand that celebrated its 50th anniversary last year.
+The Maldives archipelagic cluster lies south-west of Sri Lanka, twenty-six atolls (clusters of islands surrounded by a ring of coral) that make up more than a thousand tiny coral islands, 200 of which are inhabited.
+As you fly in on your seaplane, the views are everything, one islet after the other, ringed by an incandescent halo of emerald seas and milky white beaches.
+One of these gems, Meerufenfushi, is found on the easternmost tip of the North Malé Atoll, a slip of land just over a kilometre long and 350 metres wide, cloistered by an aquamarine lagoon.
+As with all resort islands in the archipelago, Meeru is the singular hotel, a property managed under the Crown and Champa brand that celebrated its 50th anniversary in 2020.

 Getting there from Velana International Airport in the capital Malé is a brisk one-hour jaunt by speedboat, the preferred mode of inter-island transport.
-Unless the travel distance warrants a seaplane flight, a thrilling throwback to vintage era air travel.
+Unless the travel distance warrants a seaplane flight which is a fabulous throwback to the era of vintage air travel.

 MEERU ISLAND RESORT & SPA

-Resort arrivals are treated as an occasion and the team greets guests with a genuine warmth and a solid dose of Maldivian hospitality.
-There’s music and cocktails and in one sip, your long-haul weariness disappears and faster than you can say piña colada you’re in holiday mode.
+Resort arrivals are treated as an occasion and guests are greeted with genuine warmth and a solid dose of Maldivian hospitality.
+There’s music and cocktails, and in one sip your long-haul weariness disappears and faster than you can say piña colada and you’re in holiday mode.

 As land-based fun goes, Meeru has you covered, from the mini museum for a history 101, to cycling, golf, tennis, football, badminton, Pétanque and poolside movies.
 There are choices aplenty but, in the Maldives, aquaculture is the lure.